 Paying an additional $10,000 for coaching services may strain your budget if you're already planning to spend thousands of dollars to cover tuition, fees, and other costs of attendance.
 On the other hand, spending $1,000 for college coaching may be within your budget.

 Is Hiring a College Coach Worth It?

-This is really the biggest question to ask and the answer depends largely on your student's goals and what you expect the end result of coaching to be.
+The value of a college coach depends largely on your student's goals and what you expect the result of coaching to be.

 College coaches don't guarantee that your student will be admitted to their dream school, so you're taking a gamble in paying for their services.
-There are many factors that can influence whether a student is admitted to a prestigious or highly competitive school, including:
+Many factors can influence whether a student is admitted to a prestigious or highly competitive school, including:

 - Academic record